Antioch-Tech/.github/profile/README.md

 ### What are we working on or plan to work on?

-We will focus on Bible related projects at current stage, please visit [our website](https://antioch.tech/#roadmap) to get more information.
+We will focus on Bible related projects at current stage, please visit [our website](https://antioch.tech/#roadmap) to get more information or [follow us](https://antioch.tech/contact/) to get the latest information.